 View video announcement with GoStrategic President, Dennis Peacocke, and Executive Director, Katherine Gallagher: Accreditation Partnership Announcement

 View special video greeting from CLST Global President, Dr. Langley: CLST Global Video

 GoStrategic’s Graduate Modules are advanced courses available exclusively to alumni which provide specific areas of focus that further build upon the framework of study from the schools.
 Modules can be purchased a la carte at any time through our offices for self-paced study.
 They are also available periodically as 6-8 week, facilitator-led master courses administered via web conference.
-These facilitated modules qualify for transferable units of study toward theology degrees through our partnership with CLST Global (see above).
-To order, please email the office at firstname.lastname@example.org or call 707.578.7700.
+When facilitated, these modules qualify for transferable units of study toward theology degrees through our partnership with CLST Global (info above).
+To order for self study, please email the office at email@example.com or call 707.578.7700.
+View Graduate Module Pricing

 Delve deeper into the influential role every believer plays as mentor to those God has placed in their “garden.”
 We will examine the discipleship process, the realities of relationally based learning, and creating an inheritance for others.
 The key concepts of giving and receiving correction in a godly way are addressed with instruction on navigating the essential elements of relationships, potential obstacles, and practical listening and speaking skills.
 Finally, it challenges people to face their fears and lead others in faith for deep, personal change.

 Five-part module on the following topics: The Four Stages of Discipleship; The Art of Bringing Correction, Part 1; The Art of Bringing Correction, Part 2; The Art of Bringing Correction, Part 3; Helping People Face their Fears